On decidable extensions of Propositional Dynamic Logic with Converse: Filtrations for fusions

 \begin{example} The logic $\CPDL(\Di_1,\Di_2,\Di_3)+\LS{4}*\LS{5}*\LK{5}$ has the finite model property and decidable. \end{example} }

-This does not cover many important examples where logics $L_i$ do not admit strict filtration (like in the case of the logic $\LK{5}*\LK{5}$).
-Below we show that the admits definable filtration property preserves under the operation of fusion, which allows extending applications of Theorem \ref{thm:ADFforCPDL} significantly.
+It does not cover many important examples where logics $L_i$ do not admit strict filtration (like in the case of the logic $\LK{5}*\LK{5}$).
+We will show below that the admissibility of definable filtration is preserved under the operation of fusion, that extends applications of Theorem \ref{thm:ADFforCPDL} significantly.